Search

 Okta

-Use the following instructions to set up Okta as your SSO provider for Tonic.
+Use these instructions to set up Okta as your SSO provider for Tonic Structural.

 You complete the following configuration steps within Okta: